szczyglis-dev / py-gpt

 event.stop = True

-Functions and commands execute
+Functions and commands execution

-PyGPT uses an internal syntax to define commands and their parameters, which can then be used by the model and executed on the application side or even directly in the system.
+In background, PyGPT uses an internal syntax to define commands and their parameters, which can then be used by the model and executed on the application side or even directly in the system.
 This syntax looks as follows (example command below):

 ~###~{"cmd": "send_email", "params": {"quote": "Why don't skeletons fight each other?
 They don't have the guts!"}}~###~

-It is JSON wrapped between ~###~.
+It is a JSON object wrapped between ~###~.
 The application extracts the JSON object from such formatted text and executes the appropriate function based on the provided parameters and command name.
 Many of these types of commands are defined in plugins (e.g., those used for file operations or internet searches).
 You can also define your own commands using the Custom Commands plugin, or simply by creating your own plugin and adding it to the application.

 Tip: The Execute commands option checkbox must be enabled to allow the execution of commands from plugins.
 Disable the option if you do not want to use commands, to prevent additional token usage (as the command execution system prompt consumes additional tokens).